Linuxfabrik/monitoring-plugins/check-plugins/starface-status/README.md

 Checks the overall health of a Starface PBX, reporting system state, version, license information, RAID status, SIP status, and phone connectivity.

-**Alerting Logic:**

-* WARN if RAID status is not "HEALTHY"
-* WARN if SIP status is not "OK"
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Connects via socket to the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) on port 6556